-The U.S. ownership of the Midwest prairies began when the Louisiana Purchase agreement was signed between the French Republic and the United States in the early 1800's.
-This land was acquired by the United States and, as yet, none of it was owned by the people who occupied it.
+The United States, land ownership of the Midwest prairies began when the Louisiana Purchase agreement was signed between the French Republic and the United States in the early 1800's.
+When this land was acquired by the United States, none of it was owned by the people who occupied it.
 The few settlers on the land didn't officially own their land and the American natives believed the land to be sacred places where they were and not something that could be owned.
 Pioneers and homesteaders continued to move across land while Native American peoples were more and more displaced.
 These were the years we call the Old Wild West - from Dakota and Montana to Oklahoma.
 The old southwest was still in the hands of Spain.
 Anyway, the homestead act of 1862 confirmed that farmers and others actually owned the land they occupied, cultivated and herded.
 From then forward land could officially be sold and bought as something one owned and people could build their fortunes.

 In Norway, however, only 3% of the land is useable for farm purposes and the land was valuable.
 Particularly on the western edge among the fjords, a farm property typically would begin on the water's edge and run up to the frost line of the mountains.
 Land was held as the property of the family who lived on the land and was protected in perpetuity by ancient law.
 Land transfers were generally to the eldest son or other next of kin as approved by a district council.
 Originally farm holdings were occupied by one family but as population increased these were divided between many families into numbered sections within the farm.
 These sections were often occupied by persons or families called pladsman or cotters and they could use the section of land.
 People were tied to their piece of land and movement was uncommon.
 These sections were numbered and often had names.
-For example, Åakre and Boge are the names of farms 85 and 82, respectively, in Fusa Parish (according to the Stasarkivet i Bergen, Arstadveien 22, 5000 Bergen, Norway archives).
+For example, the Stasarkivet i Bergen, Arstadveien 22, 5000 Bergen, Norway archives).

-Farm photo Published by Directorate for Cultural Heritage Environmental Directorates in Norway Date 19.02.2010
+This farm photo Published by Directorate for Cultural Heritage Environmental Directorates in Norway Date 19.02.2010